Penrose5833/cs480Penrose/README.md

 ## PA3: Moons
 A moon will orbit around the planet despite the planet's change of direction.
 To run this project ```cd PA3 ``` then follow the instruction in the README.md.

+## PA4: Object Loading
+This will take in a .obj file and load it.
+To run this project ```cd PA4``` and then follow the instructions in the README.md.
 =======

 >>>>>>> 01bf30800888fb3fe3fa89f7ed9be668ae315de1